 ASLM is a registered health promotion charity with Deductible Gift Recipient (DGR) status, meaning we can accept tax deductible donations.

 Our mission is to improve the health of Australians and New Zealanders through improved prevention, management, and treatment of chronic, complex and lifestyle-related conditions.

 One of the most efficient ways in which we can improve the health of the population is to engage more practitioners to practise Lifestyle Medicine.
 For each practitioner who comes on board, hundreds, if not thousands of patients are positively influenced.

 However ASLM receives no government funding yet the work we do has a profound social impact.
 As a not-for-profit organisation, our initiatives rely on the money we raise from membership, education (including workshops and seminars, Board Certification and Fellowship), the annual Lifestyle Medicine conference, partnerships and sponsorship, and of course grants, philanthropy and donations.

-Importantly, your donations are applied to specific initiatives and you can optionally direct your donation to your choice of project/s.
+Importantly, you can direct your donation to the project of your choice.
 Donations $2 and over are tax deductible.
 Please do consider supporting one or more of the initiatives below.

 Please don’t hesitate to give us a call on 1300 673 643 or email if you have any questions or would like to discuss your donation.

 The LMEd project ultimately aims to ensure that all practitioners, whether medical or allied health, receive education in Lifestyle Medicine, whether as part of their undergraduate degree or training, for example at medical school or during registrar training, or as postgraduate education or continuing professional development.

 The project includes the development of modules of practical Lifestyle Medicine education, and high level advocacy for this education to be included in the curricula of undergraduate degrees, registrar training and other clinical placements and training.